hpages/Rtwobitlib/src/twobit/README.txt

         resolveUrl, udcInfoViaHttp, udcLoadCachedResolvedUrl, rCleanup,
         udcCleanup, bitRealDataSize, resolveUrlExec, makeUdcTmp,
         udcReadAndIgnore, ourRead

+      * remove this line in udcFileSize function: struct udcRemoteFileInfo info;

   (j) in cheapcgi.c/cheapcgi.h: we only need the cgiDecode() function
       from these files so we remove everything except that: